Divorce and Parenting Plan Mediation

 Family Mediator

-Parties to family mediation come with deep and complex histories.
+People that come to family mediation have deep and complex histories, just like everyone.
 If there is time, we will work with each side beforehand to make a list of issues and priority items and to collect needed information.
 If you need mediation right away, we will ask you to come up with your list of issues and priority items yourself, as homework, and to share information during the mediation session.

 The most important thing to do before mediation is to imagine you are negotiating with the other side.